consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 those kind of things.
 We'll run your code for you and we'll run it where it needs to be run."

-**David Mytton:** And how do you think that is exposed to developers?
+**David:** And how do you think that is exposed to developers?
 Because for a long time you could just assume, well, your code's going to run on Intel architecture chips, but that's started to change quite a bit with Apple Silicon and ARM chips, and now you've got to deal with FPGAs and GPUs, and RISC is making a comeback.
 Do developers really need to care about all that?

-**John Graham-Cumming:** Well, I mean, if you think about Intel obviously is a really, really popular platform, but the reality is that ARM is everywhere because it's in your phone, and there are billions and billions of phones.
+**John:** Well, I mean, if you think about Intel obviously is a really, really popular platform, but the reality is that ARM is everywhere because it's in your phone, and there are billions and billions of phones.
 And so the idea that the Intel architecture was dominant is actually kind of wrong.